 The original LYN was built to a unique design, ordered and delivered in a very short time by the Baldwin Locomotive Works in Philadelphia, USA and worked on the line until closure.
 After the auction sale it was reduced to scrap very quickly with only the nameplates surviving.
 Despite a few teething problems, LYN was a popular and distinctive engine that was also the most powerful on the line - on occasion pulling five-coach trains, one more than normally allowed.

-The 762 Club - a registered charity - has been formed to construct, own and maintain a replacement Baldwin 2-4-2 - also named LYN of course - for operation on the renaissant Lynton & Barnstaple Railway.
-This is your chance to become part of the team that is building the new locomotive, and to ensure that LYN is completed in as short a time as possible.
+The 762 Club - a registered charity - was formed in 2009 to design, construct, own and maintain a replacement Baldwin 2-4-2 - also named LYN of course - for operation on the new Lynton & Barnstaple Railway.
+Some eight years later, LYN is almost complete, and was launched at the Lynton & Barnstaple Railway Autumn Gala on 30 September 2017.

-The resurgent Lynton & Barnstaple Railway is planning to increase the length of line and services, to reconstruct most of the original railway, linking Lynton to Barnstaple again.
+The resurgent Lynton & Barnstaple Railway is planning to increase thelength of line from Woody Bay to Wistlandpound via Blackmoor gate and eventually to reconstruct most of the original railway, linking Lynton to Barnstaple again.
 (See the All Aboard! campaign on the L&B Website.)
 As part of this, the Railway needs to obtain appropriate locomotives and rolling stock.
 LYN is the most suitable of the original locomotives for the line in the short to medium term, being efficient, flexible and comfortable - very necessary given the exposed location of the railway.
-Planning for the design and construction of the new Baldwin has been progressing steadily using original drawings and details with the inclusion of modern requirements.
-The intention was originally (in 2009) to complete construction by 2012, but 2014/15 is now a more realistic target date, depending on how quickly funds can be raised.

-We are building a new locomotive which will have all the appearance of the original - in the condition that it returned from a rebuild at Eastleigh works in 1929.
-However, we are intending to provide an efficient, easy-to-maintain and powerful engine that is fit for very many years service in the 21st Century.
-So, for example, there will be roller bearings for the wheels, coupling and connecting rods, higher boiler pressure, welded tanks (with dummy rivets!) and various other improvements.
+The new locomotive has been built to have an appearance very similar to the original - in the condition that it returned from a rebuild at Eastleigh works in 1929.
+However, we have also provided an efficient, easy-to-maintain and powerful engine that is fit for very many years service into the 21st Century.
+So, for example, there are roller bearings for the wheels, coupling and connecting rods, higher boiler pressure, welded tanks and numerous other improvements.

-If you would like any further information, please let us know via the contacts page.
+If you would like any further information about the 762 Club, please get in touch with the team via the contacts page.